Prestige Water Butt FAQs

 Yes.
 Please give us a call to discuss your requirements in more detail.

-3. Can I link more than one water butt together?
+3. Can more than one water butt be linked together?

 Yes.
 The linking kits are free for more than one purchase.
 See this image here.
 Simply fix the secondary water butts ~20mm higher than the primary water butt.
 This ensures the primary overflow is the operating overflow and the secondary water butt overflows do not operate.
 Simply screw the linking kits into the 3/4" female moulded fittings in the tank.
 The linking kit is supplied with ~30cm of hose this can be snipped to suit.
 PTFE is useful for all threaded or barbed fittings to prevent small leaks.